-So you have been asked to be a trustee of a family trust.
-Sensibly before you agree to do this, you want to know exactly what the job entails.
+So, you have been asked to be a trustee of a family trust.
+Sensibly you want to know exactly what the job entails before you agree.

 Being a trustee of a trust is an important job.
 It is a compliment to be asked because obviously the person asking thinks you have the ability to do the job.
-It does carry a lot of responsibility however so you need to weigh up carefully whether you want to take the job on.
+However, it’s a job with a lot of responsibility, so you need to weigh up carefully whether you want to take it on.

 There are responsibilities imposed both by the Statute and that have been developed over time through Case Law.
 The New Zealand Law Commission has in recent times been reviewing the law of trusts in New Zealand.
-In 2011 it included in its discussion paper a summary of the duties of trustees.
+In 2011 it included a summary of the duties of trustees in its discussion paper.
 Those duties are set out below.

-Here are 11 important things to know if you accept the job of trustee:
+11 important things to know if you accept the job of trustee

 - Know and understand the trust deed, and associated documentation, and be familiar with all of the trust property.
 This means that you need to read the trust deed and associated documents and understand the same.
 If you don’t understand what something means ask the trust’s lawyer.
 You need to know what the assets and liabilities of the trust are as soon as possible after you are appointed.